 CmdLets & Modules

-A is a single-feature command that manipulates objects in PowerShell.
+A cmdlet is a single-feature command that manipulates objects in PowerShell.
 Cmdlets are written in C# or other languages and then complise for PowerShell usage.
-PowerShell is similar to a script; it can contain cmdlets, functions, other scripts, etc.
+PowerShell modules is similar to a script; it can contain cmdlets, functions, other scripts, etc.

 1. The most basic way to create a module is to save a Windows PowerShell script as .psm1.
 This is the "meat" of the module.